grafana/loki/docs/sources/setup/upgrade/_index.md

 1. `frontend.cache-split-interval` CLI flag is removed.
 Results caching interval is now determined by `querier.split-queries-by-interval`.
 1. `querier.worker-parallelism` CLI flag and its corresponding yaml setting are now removed as it does not offer additional value to already existing `querier.max-concurrent`.
     We recommend configuring `querier.max-concurrent` to limit the max concurrent requests processed by the queriers.
+1. `ruler.evaluation-delay-duration` CLI flag and the corresponding YAML setting are removed.
+1. `validation.enforce-metric-name` CLI flag and the corresponding YAML setting are removed.
+1. `boltdb.shipper.compactor.deletion-mode` CLI flag and the corresponding YAML setting are removed.
+You can instead configure the `compactor.deletion-mode` CLI flag or `deletion_mode` YAML setting in [Limits Config](/docs/loki/latest/configuration/#limits_config).
+1. Compactor CLI flags that use the prefix `boltdb.shipper.compactor.` are removed.
+You can instead use CLI flags with the `compactor.` prefix.

 #### Legacy ingester shutdown handler is removed